 My motivation was low, but the discomfort of slothing around all day was becoming so depressing that finally I reached out for help.
 After a few sessions with a cognitive behavioral therapist, I was able to create a personalized system to reboot my body and brain.

 Here are the steps that helped me to feel awake, alert, and alive again.
-I hope they help you better battle mental exhaustion at the dawn of a New Year:
+I hope they help you better battle mental exhaustion:

 1. Accept Help

 I am tough.
 You are tough.
 We think we can carry the world on our shoulders without any help.
 We are wrong.

 The pandemic has pushed all of our lives into the unknown.
 The fear associated with not knowing can be unbearable.
 We suffer in silence.
-While current circumstances have forced us to become socially distant, remember that isolating, hiding, and withdrawing is harmful to our mental health.
-The truth is this: The weight of this situation is too heavy to lift without the help of a loved one, relative, friend, therapist, and/or coach.
+While current circumstances have forced us to become socially distanced, remember that isolating, hiding, and withdrawing is harmful to our mental health.
+The truth is this: The burden of this situation is too heavy to lift without the help of a loved one, relative, friend, therapist, and/or coach.

 Don’t wait for someone to contact you.
 Reach out, share openly, and find the support you need to break through the fatigue.
 Begin with a trusted friend or one of many mobile apps like Talkspace or BetterHelp.